2006 NASCAR Busch Series: AT&T 250

 This race was held June 24 at The Milwaukee Mile.
 Aric Almirola won the pole in the car normally driven by Denny Hamlin who actually drove the race in the car and started from the back.
 As a result, Paul Menard started the race from the pole position.
 He then went on to capture his first Busch series victory.
-This race was strange for the fact that only 41 cars started the race, instead of the usual 43.
+Menard's victory was the only one all season by a full-time Busch Series driver who wasn't also full-time in the Cup Series.
+Only 41 cars started the race, instead of the usual 43.